Home Staging Consultation Reports are a Waste of Time

-If you’re sitting down with a stack of photos after a home staging consultation, struggling over the report you’re preparing for the homeowners you are really wasting your time.
+If you’re faced with a stack of photos and trying to organize your thoughts and ideas after a home staging consultation, struggling over the report you’re preparing for the homeowners you are really wasting your time.

 Unless…

-• You enjoy knowing you have a lengthy report to complete before moving on to the next client
+You enjoy knowing you have a lengthy report to complete before moving on to the next project.

-• You’re getting paid extra to write it
+You’re getting paid extra to write the consultation report.

 By now, you’re probably thinking, “But everyone else does them!”
 Actually NOT everyone does.

-I’ve staged hundreds of homes over 7 years and there are thousands of Staging Diva Graduates out there who have been following my advice for 5 years and they don’t prepare reports either.
+I’ve staged homes for clients since 2002 and there are thousands of Staging Diva Graduates who have been following my advice for many years, and they don’t prepare reports either.

-There are a couple of reasons why doing home staging consultation reports isn’t a good use of your time.
+There are several reasons why home staging consultation reports are a waste of your time.

-• It’s often hours of extra work you’re not getting paid for
+- It’s hours of extra work you’re not getting paid for.

-• If you’re services are priced properly, you’re losing hundreds of dollars with each report you write
+- When your services are priced properly, you’re losing hundreds of dollars with each report because you could be doing a consultation for the next client instead.

 Please comment with your own opinion and let’s discuss!